phungthienphuoc/pygentest/readme.md

 In the future, I will write a document that analyzes intuition, complexity, and efficiency of each generator.

-The inspiration of this personal project comes from my task as an Algorithm Collaborator in <a href="">Code Mely</a>: prepare problems for a contest and generate tests for each problem.
+The inspiration of this personal project comes from my task as an Algorithm Collaborator in <a href="https://www.facebook.com/code.mely/">Code Mely</a>: prepare problems for a contest and generate tests for each problem.
 I decided to write a Python library that could help generate complex structures, instead of rewrite the code many times.